 Raspberry Pi OS (ex Raspbian) is the recommended operating system to install and use a camera on Raspberry Pi.
 Everything is included and especially if you choose the official model, you’ll have absolutely no issue with it.
 I don’t know exactly which systems are compatible, you may want to try them later, but start with Raspberry Pi OS for now.

-I already wrote a guide on how to install Raspbian on Raspberry Pi, feel free to check it if you’re not confident with the installation.
+I already wrote a guide on how to install Raspberry Pi OS on Raspberry Pi, feel free to check it if you’re not confident with the installation.